Brian Kilmeade: Political views

-Kilmeade, during an interview, expressed support for Tommy Robinson, British citizen and co-founder of the English Defence League, which has been described by one writer as a "leading counter-Jihad group".
+Kilmeade, during an interview, expressed support for Tommy Robinson, a British far-right activist and co-founder of the English Defence League, which has been described by one writer as a "leading counter-Jihad group".
 Kilmeade concluded the interview with the words "Tommy, we got your back and we'll definitely keep in touch and I really think it's great what you're doing".

 On July 8, 2009, Kilmeade and two co-hosts were discussing a study that, based on research done in Finland and Sweden, showed people who stay married are less likely to develop Alzheimer's disease.
 Kilmeade, whose paternal grandfather was Irish, commented, "[In the United States] we keep marrying other species and other ethnics."
 Ignoring attempts by co-host Gretchen Carlson (who is of Swedish descent) to interrupt him, he added, "See, the problem is the Swedes have pure genes.
 Because they marry other Swedes...
 Finns marry other Finns, so they have a pure society.
 In America we marry everybody, we marry Italians and Irish."
 On July 20, 2009, Kilmeade apologized for his remarks, saying, "I made comments that were offensive to many people.
 That was not my intention, and looking back at those comments I realize they were inappropriate.
 For that I sincerely apologize.
 America [is a] huge melting pot, and that is what makes us such a great country."

 In 2010, Kilmeade said "not all Muslims are terrorists, but all terrorists are Muslims."
 He later said he misspoke, "I don't believe all terrorists are Muslims...
 What I should have said, and I'd like to clarify, is all terrorists who killed us on 9/11; with the Cole; and the Khobar; and the '98 embassies; that's what I should have said."